CMS Expert Guide to Foreign Investment Screening Laws in Romania

 5.3 Timing / Steps of the procedure

-In certain cases, the FDI Commission can initiate a detailed review of the investment, in respect of which there is currently no statutory time limit.
+In certain cases, the FDI Commission can initiate a detailed review of the investment, which must be concluded within 90 days from initiation and can be extended once by up to 45 days, for justified reasons.
 In cases where detailed review results in a recommendation for a conditional approval or a rejection, the opinion of the SCSD must also be sought.
 The SCSD must revert with its position within 90 calendar days.

 5.4 Costs

-An administrative fee of EUR 10,000 must be paid before submission of the FDI filing.
-The fee is refunded if the authority concludes that the investment does not meet the legal requirements triggering a mandatory FDI filing.
+An administrative fee of EUR 5,000 must be paid before submission of the FDI filing.
+The fee is refunded if the authority concludes that the investment does not meet the legal requirements triggering a mandatory FDI filing or if the authority misses its statutory deadlines.

 5.5 Publicity